Two-Dimensional Billiards Are Turing Complete: Turing completeness of two-dimensional billiards

 \begin{proof}[Proof of Theorem \ref{thm: main result}] As discussed above, the strategy of the proof is to translate the directed graph encoding the Turing machine into a planar billiard table whose trajectories simulate its computation.
+Notice that we can assume, without loss of generality, that our Turing machine satisfies the condition discussed in Remark \ref{rem:normalizations}.

+First, as shown in Figure~\ref{fig: graph to billiard}, we represent each state $q_i$ by a segment $\Phi_i(I)\subset B$ obtained via a rational translation of the unit interval.
+In the particular case of the initial and halting states, we choose the segments $\Phi_0(I)$ and $\Phi_{\mathrm{halt}}(I)$ to lie on the boundary of the table.
+Thus the trajectory encoding the computation with input $t$ starts perpendicularly from the boundary at the computable point $\Phi_0(x_{t,0})$.
+Similarly, if the computation halts with the head at position $k$ and output tape $t^*$, the trajectory meets the boundary orthogonally at the computable point $\Phi_{\mathrm{halt}}(x_{t^*,k})$.

 Using Lemmas~\ref{lemma: shift} and~\ref{lemma: read--write}, we can construct billiard corridors associated with each edge of the graph so that the billiard dynamics along that corridor implements precisely the read--write--shift operation prescribed by the transition.
 In this way, whenever a trajectory enters a corridor encoding an edge, the evolution of the tape and head position is updated exactly according to the Turing machine rule corresponding to that edge.